 Women need to celebrate each other

-March 8 was International Women’s Day, and here in my country, the United States, March is National Women’s History Month.
+March 8 is International Women’s Day.
+Here in my country, the United States, March is National Women’s History Month.
 As women across the country and around the world celebrate ourselves and each other, I want us all to take a step back for a moment.
 We frequently discuss how men treat us.
 We’ve discussed how we treat men.
-What about how we treat each other, especially in the workplace?
+What about how women mistreat other women at work?

 We have a hard enough time as it is making a place for ourselves at the corporate table.
 Yet our fellow women are often the toughest barriers to getting there.
 Why is this?
 There are many reasons, and they all need to stop.

 First and foremost, women who “make it in a man’s world” typically feel like they are getting the only seat available.
 I know.
 I’ve been there.
 I’ve been the only woman in a sports newsroom, the only woman in a room full of history majors.
 We become territorial not only of our seat at the table but of our comrades.